Brampton Village Pharmacy

 What is high blood pressure?

 Blood pressure is measured as two numbers.
 The top number (systolic) measures the pressure in your arteries when your heart beats.
 The bottom number (diastolic) measures the pressure between beats.
+NICE guideline NG136 (Hypertension in adults: diagnosis and management) defines the categories as:

 • Normal: Below 120/80 mmHg